dockersamples/docker-fifth-birthday/mta-java.md

 # Modernizing Traditional Java Applications

 In this Hands-on Lab, we will show you how to take a traditional Java EE app, and compile it to run in a lightweight Java container.
-The app we’ve chosen is an old Java EE demo called Movie Plex 7 that was originally written to run in Wildfly 3.
+The app we’ve chosen is an old Java EE demo called MoviePlex 7 that was originally written to run in Wildfly 3.
 You can find our fork of the repo in our javaee-demo repository on GitHub.
 In fact, if you were to take that repository, and lift the movieplex7-1.0-SNAPSHOT file, you could run that in a Java Application Server, such as WebLogic, Wildfly, or WebSphere.

 # Table of Contents